mujeebch/conpot_default/README.md

 ## Updated by Mujeeb

 This project is courtesy of mushorg.
 We have updated for production.
-Major change is:
+Major changes are:

 * Modified Dockerfile
 * Use of Authbind to use ports < 1024